-Perfectionist is a measure of your need to attain flawless results and perform to extremely high standards in order to feel secure and worthwhile as a person.
+Perfect is a measure of your need to attain flawless results and perform to extremely high standards in order to feel secure and worthwhile as a person.
 Worth and security is equated with being perfect, performing constantly at heroic levels, and succeeding beyond all expectations.
 The strong need for high quality is a strength of this style, provided that you can resist the urge to do everything yourself and can refrain from becoming upset (with yourself and others) by comparatively minor imperfections in work output.

-If you scored high on Perfectionist you may have some of the following tendencies.
+If you scored high on Perfect you may have some of the following tendencies.
 You may:

-- Be direct, driven, and high focused on attaining results - Be concerned with appearances, wanting to appear extremely competent and totally confident - Be so focused on task accomplishment that you appear isolated and cold to others - Be perfectionistic - Set performance standards at unrealistically high levels, thereby causing task performance to be stressful - Set very demanding performance standards - Strive so hard for perfection that you become obsessed with improving and eliminating mistakes - Lose sight of the realistic and practical compromises necessary for the task's completion - Be overly organized - Be unable to delegate or delegate with excessive detail, communicating a lack of trust in the other's capability - Set unrealistically high goals for others - Be overly critical of others when they do not meet your expectations - Become overwhelmed by the elaborate reporting and review system you have established
+- Be direct, driven, and high focused on attaining results - Be concerned with appearances, wanting to appear extremely competent and totally confident - Be so focused on task accomplishment that you appear isolated and cold to others - Be perfectionistic - Set very demanding performance standards - Lose sight of the realistic and practical compromises necessary for the task's completion - Be overly organized